akhmetpekov/Campit/README.md

 ## To Do
 - [ ] Add ScrollView to each viewController, as in original app
 - [ ] Refactor code, project now have a lot of repeatable code, so need to refactor some ui components so they will be reusable
-- [ ] Add grid of completed habits in allViewController
+- [x] Add grid of completed habits in allViewController
+- [x] Complete Setting Page
 - [ ] Add Logic

 ## Preview